Railroad Fakes & Reproductions

 • Cast Iron B&O Banks.
 Watch out for cast iron banks shaped like a "roly-poly" conductor in a yellow or tan uniform and marked for the B&O Railroad.
 These are modern fakes but are bringing some good money in internet auctions.
 As far as anyone knows, there is no original item like this issued by the B&O so these are properly regarded as fantasy items, not reproductions.

 • Fake"Castback" locks.
 New fake, cast brass locks that have surfaced (mid 2006).
 Recent versions include Norfolk & Western (authentic version shown at upper right), Central Railroad of New Jersey (authentic version shown lower right), and New York, Susquehanna & Western.
-Two of the fake ones are shown on the Ribbonrail Fakes site.
 A fake PRR castback lock surfaced earlier this year, accompanied by a crudely cast key.
 The quality of the lock casting is poor and there are vertical striations in the brass.
 Similar and authentic PRR locks are shown on our locks page.
 Also see additional comment at the bottom of our fakes lock page.

 • Brass Items.
 A number of fake railroad brass items continue to be offered on the internet.
 One that seems new is a "Wagner Silver Palace Car Company" trolley bell.
 Also offered are a match safe and lamp marked "Pullman SIlver Palace Car Company, previously seen.